GoogleChrome/web.dev/src/site/content/en/blog/excalidraw-and-fugu/index.md

 ## Sharing files

-Another system integration currently on Android, Chrome OS, and Windows is through the [Web Share Target API](/web-share-target/).
+Another system integration currently on Android, ChromeOS, and Windows is through the [Web Share Target API](/web-share-target/).
 Here I am in the Files app in my `Downloads` folder.
 I can see two files, one of them with the non-descript name `untitled` and a timestamp.
 To check what it contains, I click on the three dots, then share, and one of the options that appears is